 Make a long layover bend to your adventurous needs and visit the Great Wall of China.

-If your budget can’t bend or a direct flight is not an option, there’s a solution.
+If your budget can not bend or a direct flight is not an option, there’s a solution.
 Turn that dreaded long layover into an adventure that will have you clicking onto the submit to cart button every – single – time.

 On our way back to the States for the Christmas holiday, we dominated a long layover by filling it with an adventure.
 Tim found business tickets for economy prices through Air China.
 Uhhh, super score!
 Not only that.
 The miles counted toward our Kris flyer accounts -double score.
 AND for the win, the long 9-hour layover in Beijing allowed us enough time to see The Great Wall of China.
 Travel WIN!

 Finding the right Tour Company in Beijing for long layovers.

 We booked a tour with Beijing Layover Tour .
 I found this company via Trip Adviser.
 Based on the reviews and solid ratings (check it out here).
 It felt like the right choice.
 From start to finish, they were absolutely the right choice.
 Their response time and detailed information could easily calm the most anxious of traveler.

 Exiting Beijing (PEK) International Airport on a Visa-free permit